Fusion86/hwlib/test/native/readme.md

            (weak symbols etc.)
 separate : test whether each hwlib .hpp file can be included on its own

-The makefile.link is included by the makefiles in the subdirectories;
+The Makefile.link is included by the makefiles in the subdirectories;
-it sets the target-specific things and defers to the makefile.link in the parent directory.
+it sets the target-specific things and defers to the Makefile.link in the parent directory.

 (c) Wouter van Ooijen (wouter@voti.nl) 2017